 - Made every effort to make timely partial payments or as close to the full payment as circumstances permit

-The frustrating part for a Landlord is that they can be at the end of the case but if the argument is raised, the Judge will hear it.
+The frustrating part for a Landlord is that they can be at the end of the case but if the argument is raised, the Court will hear it.
 For example, a Judgment may be entered and the Writ of Possession is posted but a Court will still give the Tenant an opportunity.
 While it does provide them relief, they do have the responsibility of proving to the Court that they qualify.

 Does the order apply to all Evictions?

-The good news for Broward and Palm Beach Landlords is that the Order does not pertain to Termination of Lease Evictions or Non-Monetary violations.
+The good news for Broward and Palm Beach Landlords is that the Order does not pertain to Termination of Lease Evictions, Non-Monetary violations, and Commercial Evictions.
 While many still use it as a defense, the argument will fail due to the Court’s understanding of its application.
 Therefore it is important to speak with an Broward County Eviction Lawyer to learn about your rights.

 The Coronavirus has had a dramatic effect on the Landlord Tenant Relationship.
 If you have questions about how the CDC Order affects Broward Landlords and Tenants, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.